sigasi/sigasi_insights/content/manual/editor.md

 In the hover pop-up, can show different kinds of information:

 * datatype
-* comments: inline documentation written at the declaration ([association rules][documentation#comment-association])
+* comments: inline documentation written at the declaration ([association rules](/manual/documentation#comment-association))
 * value: the value of constants
 * errors or warnings: a message, if the given identifier has an error or warning associated to it
 * binary / decimal conversion: for hexadecimal, octal or binary values, the decimal equivalent

-Since [/releasenotes/sigasi-4.01] the hovers also offer extra links that make it easy to navigate to the declaration, find references, ...
+Since [Sigasi Studio 4.1](/releasenotes/sigasi-4.01) the hovers also offer extra links that make it easy to navigate to the declaration, find references, ...

 ## Auto-complete and Content Assist